ostis-ai/py-sc-client/README.md

 ### template_search
 Search in the KB memory by template.

-*Parameters*: An ScTemplate class object or an scs-template as a string.
+*Parameters*: An ScTemplate class object or a scs-template as a string, an ScTemplateParams class object.
 *Returns*: A list of ScTemplateResult class objects.

+ScTemplateParams may contain addresses of sc-elements or system identifiers of them.

 ```py
 templ = ScTemplate()